| Title: | Measuring Association with Recursive Binning |

 Methods

 For each index in 'which', this function produces a row of three plots.
-The first plot is the raw data, the second plot is the ranks of the data, and the final plot is the binning contained in the 'inDep' object.
+The first plot is the raw data, the second plot is the ranks of the data, and the final plot is the binning contained in the 'DepSearch' object.

-: Summary method for 'inDep'
+summary(DepSearch): Summary method for 'DepSearch'

-: Plot method for 'inDep'
+plot(DepSearch): Plot method for 'DepSearch'

 Chris Salahub